Warner Bros. Cartoons: 1967–1969: Warner Bros.-Seven Arts Animation

+The studio was originally founded in May 1966 as Warner Bros.
+Animation, after its contract with DePatie-Freleng Enterprises expired.
 The new cartoon studio was to be founded and headed by studio executive William L. Hendricks, and after an unsuccessful attempt at luring Bob Clampett out of retirement, former Walter Lantz Productions and Hanna-Barbera animator Alex Lovy was appointed director at the new studio.
 He brought his longtime collaborator, Laverne Harding to be the new studio's chief animator, and brought in Disney animator Volus Jones and Ed Solomon who also started at Disney as an assistant, which contributed to make cartoons from this era of the studio stylistically quite different from the studio's "Golden Age".
 Lovy also brought in animator Ted Bonnicksen and layout artist Bob Givens, both veterans of the original studio.
 Shortly after the studio opened, Warner Bros. was bought out by Seven Arts Associates, and the studio renamed Warner Bros.-Seven Arts.

 Initially, Lovy's new team produced more Daffy and Speedy cartoons, but soon moved to create new characters such as Cool Cat and Merlin the Magic Mouse, and even occasional experimental works such as Norman Normal (1968), the only cartoon not to be in either series.
 Lovy's cartoons were not well received, and many enthusiasts regard them (particularly his Daffy and Speedy efforts) as the worst cartoons ever produced by the studio.

 After a year, Alex Lovy left and returned to Hanna-Barbera, and Robert McKimson was brought back to the studio.
 He focused on using the characters that Lovy had created (and two of his own creation: Bunny and Claude).
 The studio's classic characters appeared only in advertisements (as for Plymouth Road Runner) and cartoon show bumpers.
 McKimson's films of the era have more adult-oriented humor than Lovy's.
 However, on October 10, 1969, Warner Bros. ceased production on all its short subjects and shut the studio down for good when Warner Bros.-Seven Arts was acquired by Kinney National Company.
 The back catalog of Looney Tunes and Merrie Melodies shorts would remain a popular broadcast and syndication package for Warner Bros.
-Television well into the 2000s, by which time it had reacquired the rights to the pre-August 1948 shorts it sold to Associated Aritsts Productions (known as a.a.p.) on June 11, 1956.
+Television well into the 2000s, by which time it had reacquired the distribution rights to the pre-August 1948 shorts it sold to Associated Artists Productions (known as a.a.p.) on June 11, 1956.